-- Each student's work will be her/his own work. - Each student will appropriately identify the work of others when it is incorporated into the writing of her/his papers, examinations, or oral presentations.
-This includes both direct quotations and paraphrased opinions and ideas. - Each student will follow the directions of the instructor with regard to permissible materials in a room at the times of tests and examinations. - Each student will proceed during examinations without any assistance whatsoever and without communicating in any way with another student while an examination is being conducted. - Each student will refrain from obtaining or disseminating the content of any examination prior to distribution by the instructor. - Except as directed by the instructor, students enrolled in laboratory sections will complete all observations and reports based solely on their own processing of the experiment or demonstration. - Each student will submit her/his work to only one instructor, unless she/he has the prior approval of all instructors involved. - Students will represent data and sources appropriately and honestly.
+- Each student's work will be their own. - Students will appropriately identify the work of others when it is incorporated into the writing of their papers, examinations, or oral presentations.
+This includes both direct quotations and paraphrased opinions and ideas. - Students will follow the directions of the instructor with regard to permissible materials in a room at the times of tests and examinations - Except as directed by the instructor, students will proceed during examinations without any assistance whatsoever and without communicating in any way with another student while an examination is being conducted. - Students will refrain from obtaining or disseminating the content of any examination prior to distribution by the instructor. - Except as directed by the instructor, students enrolled in laboratory sections will complete all observations and reports based solely on their own processing of the experiment or demonstration. - Except for authorized use as directed by the instructor, students will submit their own work without the use of Artificial Intelligence (AI), which may include automated / generative writing, art, math and content creation tools. - Students will submit their work to only one instructor, unless they have the prior approval of all instructors involved. - Students will represent data and sources appropriately and honestly.
 Violations of academic integrity include, but are not limited to: - Plagiarism: The intentional or unintentional representation of another person's work as one's own.
-Examples include, but are not limited to: - Quoting, paraphrasing, or summarizing another's work without appropriately acknowledging the source; - Using another's research without acknowledging the source; - Submitting another's paper, purchased or otherwise obtained, as one's own.
+Examples include, but are not limited to: - Quoting, paraphrasing, or summarizing another's work without

-- Cheating on Examinations: : Looking at another's work, using or bringing materials not permitted by the instructor during the exam, communicating with another student, receiving any kind of assistance including but not limited to assistance from electronic devises, during an examination, and obtaining or disseminating the content of an examination prior to its distribution by the instructor. - Multiple Submissions: Submitting any work, even one's own, to more than one instructor, without the permission of those instructors - Facilitating Academic Dishonesty: Knowingly allowing another student to use one's work or cheat from one's exam. - Fabrication: Falsifying or inventing information in any situation, including but not limited to data for lab or researched project.
+- appropriately acknowledging the source. - Using another's research without acknowledging the source. - Submitting another's paper, purchased AI-generated, or otherwise obtained, as one's own. - Cheating on Examinations: Looking at another's work, using or bringing materials not permitted by the instructor during the exam, communicating with another student, receiving any kind of assistance including but not limited to assistance from electronic devises, during an examination, and obtaining or disseminating the content of an examination prior to its distribution by the instructor. - Multiple Submission: Submitting any work, even one's own, to more than one instructor, without the permission of those instructors. - Facilitating Academic Dishonesty: Knowingly allowing another student to use one's work or cheat from one's exam. - Fabrication: Falsifying or inventing information in any situation, including but not limited to data for a lab or fabricated sources for a research project.